 Ryan – Technician Assistant

 Hi. my name Ryan Allen.
-I joined the Johnston Animal Hospital Team October of 2017.
+I joined the Johnston Animal Hospital Team in October of 2017.
 I was born and raised just outside of Greenville, NC.
 I graduated in 2012 from NC State University with a Bachelor’s degree in Zoology.
-I enjoy things to do with nutrition, ecology and behavior when it comes to animals and always happy to learn new things on those subjects.
+I enjoy things to do with nutrition, ecology, and behavior when it comes to animals and always happy to learn new things on those subjects.
 I have worked with a variety on animal species in both veterinary and retail environments since graduating.
 I have also kept various species of reptiles, mammals, amphibians, and fish over the years.
 I live in Raleigh with my son Harvey and girlfriend Kiera.
 We have 2 dogs (Ophelia and Frankie) and 1 cat (Savvy).
 We are members of the North Carolina Zoological Society and enjoy going to the different parks and also going for family walks around the Raleigh area.